 - 2 hours 21 minutes (182.3 km) from Chichen Itza.

-- Thousands of college students head to Mexico for their spring break, and Playa del Carmen is known as a party town.
-In case you visit during March and April, you won’t be able to enjoy a quiet vacation that you were hoping for.
+🔴 Thousands of college students head to Mexico for their spring break, and Playa del Carmen is known as a party town.
+In case you visit during March and April, you won’t be able to enjoy the quiet vacation that you were hoping for.

 By now, you know that Playa offers an urban atmosphere (assuming you’ve been reading thus far and didn’t skip to this section).
 Tulum, on the other hand, has a much more relaxed atmosphere.